seamless-cicd/seamless-infrastructure/README.md

 > _Seamless automates the deployment process from push to Prod_

+Seamless' infrastructure is built using the AWS [Cloud Development Kit](https://aws.amazon.com/cdk/) (CDK).

 Seamless is a self-hosted, open-source, cloud-native CI/CD solution tailored for microservices.
 Seamless offers a low-configuration platform for automating the testing, building, and deployment of containerized microservice applications.

 To learn more about Seamless read our case study.

 ## Infrastructure

-Seamless's core AWS infrastructure.
+Seamless' core AWS infrastructure.
 The major constructs in Seamless's infrastructure are described below.

 ![architecture](https://user-images.githubusercontent.com/74154385/228690435-514f976b-40e0-482a-80de-3685aec20f9c.png)